top of page

 visiting faculty from the US partner institutions, taking away from their

-of death.
 To address this, the Rwanda Society for Endoscopy (RSE) was

 formed in 2017 with the goals of providing patient care and training

-has been the creation of Rwanda Endoscopy Week (REW) during which
+important part of accomplishing this mission has been the creation of Rwanda Endoscopy Week (REW), an intensely collaborative week(s) during which

-procedures were performed during REW.
+gastroenterology faculty from around the world travel to Rwanda to provide high-level care to patients while teaching Rwandan physicians endoscopic skills via both lectures and hands-on training.
+In 2017, 244 endoscopic procedures were performed during REW.
 The program has grown annually.
 During REW in 2022 over 1000 procedures were performed at 7 sites, some of which had

 never before had endoscopic services.

-endoscopic procedures.
 To further Gastroenterology & Hepatology care in

 Rwanda, the US non-governmental 501C3 charitable organization GI